 Coffee

 You can probably guess what ingredient in coffee gives a cup of java the power to boost your cognition.
-Caffeine is one of the most common ingredients in nootropic stacks – brain enhancing supplements that contain several nootropic ingredients.
+Caffeine is one of the most common ingredients in nootropic stacks – brain-enhancing supplements that contain several nootropic ingredients.
 As any consumer of caffeine knows, caffeine has been shown to improve energy levels.
 However, it also improves a number of brain functions including mood, memory, and alertness.

 Caffeine does its magic in a variety of ways, including by causing the body to release more dopamine – a neurotransmitter, or chemical messenger, that passes information between brain cells.
-Dopamine has several positive effects on the brain, including assisting in focus and attention, and memory formation and retention.
+Dopamine has several positive effects on the brain, including assisting in focus attention, and memory formation and retention.

 Dark Chocolate